stefanfoulis/django-phonenumber-field/README.rst

 The object returned is a PhoneNumber instance, not a string.
 If strings are used to initialize it, e.g. via ``MyModel(phone_number='+41524204242')`` or form handling, it has to be a phone number with country code.

+Country Codes displayed to the user by the default widget can be controlled via the admin site by setting the ``active`` field on any of the RegionCode, CallingCode, or CountryCode model instances.